 Krylios is a Jamaican-born fiction writer, playwright, producer, emcee, host, actor and storyteller.
 He is emcee, moderator and producer for Team Rayceen Productions where you can catch him interviewing interesting and impactful people on the Team Rayceen YouTube Channel.
 He has hosted or announced at the Ask Rayceen Show, Artomatic, Art All Night, For Couples Only, Story District’s Outspoken & Sucker For Love, The Reel Affirmations Film Festival and the annual District of Pride showcase among many other events.
 He is the author of the fantasy anthology, Fears, Fantasies & Freedom from which he adapted one of the stories into the stage play “Krylios’ Leave the Door Open” which first premiered in Baltimore in 2022.

 Joe Lally plays bass guitar and is a founding member of Fugazi, Messthetics, Ataxia (with John Frusciante), and Coriky.
 He lives in Washington, DC.

-Suzanne S. LaPierre is a Virginiana Specialist Librarian for Fairfax County Public Library in Virginia.
+Suzanne S. LaPierre is a Virginiana Specialist Librarian for Fairfax County Public Library in Virginia and the co-author of Desegregation in Northern Virginia Libraries (The History Press, 2023).
 Her writing has been published in national and international journals.
 In addition to a MLIS from University of South Carolina, she holds an MA in Museum Studies from The George Washington University and a BFA from Rhode Island School of Design.